Transmitter Hamburg-Billstedt: History

 Since 1967, the University of Hamburg has been using the 304 m-mast as a six-level meteorological measurement platform, with thermometers, hygrometers, and anemometers mounted at various heights up to 280 m above ground.
 The atmospheric variables are sampled at a high temporal resolution to allow computation of boundary layer turbulent fluxes of heat and momentum.
 Live data and time series are also made available via the World Wide Web.

+In 2025, a second Mast of 303 m high was made for NDR nearby.

 Hamburg's Light Miracle

 In 1934, shortly after the inauguration of the facility, some owners of recreational gardens discovered that a light bulb connected to ground and a highly spun wire made the bulb light up brightly enough to illuminate a small house.
 Later many other did so.
 Transmission energy is taken from the transmitter, and induces electrical power in the wire.
 This effect was not discovered immediately.
 Later, technicians of the transmitter noticed, that in the houses of nearby gardens, lights went on and off depending on whether the transmitter was switched on or off.
 This phenomenon got the nickname "Hamburger Lichtwunder" (German: "Hamburg's light miracle").
 After this was discovered, use of transmitting energy of radio transmitters for other purposes than radio reception was prohibited in Germany by law.